openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * A new authorization details [@!RFC9396] type `openid_credential` is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (see (#authorization-details)).
 * New token response error codes `authorization_pending` and `slow_down` are added to allow for deferred authorization of Credential issuance.
 These error codes are supported for the Pre-Authorized Code grant type.
 * Client metadata is used to convey Wallet's metadata.
 A new metadata parameter `credential_offer_endpoint` is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (see (#client-metadata)).
 * Authorization Endpoint: An additional parameter `issuer_state` is added to convey state in the context of processing an issuer-initiated Credential Offer (see (#credential-authz-request)).
-Additional parameters `wallet_issuer` and `user_hint` are added to enable the Credential Issuer to request Verifiable Presentations from the calling Wallet during Authorization Request processing.
+Additional parameters `wallet_id` and `user_hint` are added to enable the Credential Issuer to request Verifiable Presentations from the calling Wallet during Authorization Request processing.
 * Token Endpoint: optional response parameters `c_nonce` and `c_nonce_expires_in` are added to the Token Endpoint, Credential Endpoint and Batch Credential Endpoint to provide the Client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential Endpoint (see (#token-response)).

 ## Core Concepts

 The Wallet sends one Credential Request per individual Credential to the Credential Endpoint.
-The Wallet MAY use the same Access Token to send multiple Credential Requests to request issuance of the following:
+The Wallet MAY use the same Access Token to send multiple Credential Requests.
+This can be done to request the issuance of:

 * multiple Credentials of different types/doctypes bound to the same proof, or
 * multiple Credentials of the same type/doctype bound to different proofs, or